karlymokwatsi/karlymokwatsi/README.md

 - I am CEO at King K optimum Pty.
 Ltd

-- I am software engineer and Entrepreneur with knowledge in programming languages (C, Python and JavaScript); I know MySQL and CSS, I also have knowledge in Git and Bash Linux.
+- I am software engineer and Entrepreneur with knowledge in programming languages (C, Python, JavaScript)

-- I’m currently looking for a job

 - I’m looking to collaborate on any projects that would benefits both me and you to reach our goal.